List of master's degrees in North America: Ministry

 The Master of Ministry is a two- to three-year multidisciplinary degree with a program typically designed to apply appropriate theological principles to practice-based settings and serve as a foundation for an original research project.
 Such a program responds to the need for structured learning and theological development among professionals serving Church, non-profit, public, and private sector organizations.

 Typical concentrations (or majors) include: Missions, evangelism, pastoral counseling, chaplaincy, church growth and development, Christian administration, homiletics, spiritual formation, pastoral theology, Church administration, Biblical counseling, clergy, Biblical archeology, religious education, Christian management, church music, social work, spiritual direction.

 Music

 Master of Music, usually abbreviated M.Mus. or M.M., is one to two year graduate degree that combines advanced studies in an applied area of specialization (usually music performance, composition, or conducting) with graduate-level academic study in subjects such as music history, music theory, or music pedagogy.
 The degree, which takes one or two years of full-time study to complete, prepares students to be professional performers, conductors, and composers.
 The degree is often required as the minimum teaching credential for university, college, and conservatory instrumental or vocal teaching positions.
 Other related degrees include the Master of Music Education (M.Mus.Ed.), Master of Arts in Music Education (M.A.), Master of Sacred Music (M.S.M.), and Master of Worship Studies (M.W.S.).

+Natural Resources

+The Master of Natural Resources (MNR) program is a graduate degree program designed for natural resource instructors and practitioners.
+The program, offered remotely and in person from several institutions, focuses on several aspects of natural resource policy, management, and assessment.
+MNR degrees often do not include a thesis, instead opting for 30-35 credits of courses taught by industry professionals and research professors.